leonorae/HereItIs/PAGE_TESTING.md

 HereItIs (Upcoming Events)

 ### Page Description
 The Home page serves as the main landing page for the application, displaying upcoming events and allowing users to navigate to other sections of the site.
-Shows links to the upcoming events in chronological order, each with a poster image, name, and list of artists performing (further details are included in the event's details page).
+It shows links to the upcoming events in chronological order, each with a poster image, name, and list of artists performing (further details are included in the event's details page).
 Also contains a mechanism for filtering events by a genre.

 TODO finish and insert mockup